|Group:||Terriers (Group 2)|

 |Club:||Sporting Terrier Club of Victoria Inc (Group 2)|

-Average Lifespan When considering a dog, please realise that you are taking it on for its lifetime.
-The life span of the Norwich is well over 10 years, and some have been known to live up to 15 years.
+When considering a dog please realise that you are taking it on for its lifetime.
+The average life span is 16 years.

 No breeders currently listed.